Wildfires in North and South Carolina fueled by drought, wind and fallen trees from Hurricane Helene

 The Black Cove Fire is one of the larger blazes.
 Officials said a downed power line sparked that fire, but the causes of the other two fires are under investigation.

-Neighboring Henderson County issued voluntary evacuation orders and opened an emergency shelter.
+Henderson County has issued voluntary evacuation orders and opened an emergency shelter.
 Volunteer fire departments were on standby, Henderson County spokesperson Mike Morgan told WLOS-TV.

 “Especially near some of the homes where if the fire did jump, we can be there to help protect those homes,” Morgan said.
 “We’re here to monitor the situation very closely.”

-Note: This story has been corrected to show that officials were not recommending evacuations near the Persimmon Ridge Fire, but residents should be prepared to leave their homes if one is suggested.